sporto/elm-tutorial/en/01-foundations/05-union-types.md

 Message 1 "Hello"
 ```

 You can do partial application just like any other function.
+These are commonly called `constructors` because you can use this to construct complete types i.e. use `Message` as a function to construct `(Message 1 "Hello")`.

 ## Nesting